23 Best Italian desserts in Italy To Go For

 Italian bombolini are filled with limoncello-flavored Italian pastry cream (cremma pasticciera) and sprinkled with sugar and cinnamon.

-Bombolini are traditional Italian dessert in the regions of Tuscany, Veneto, Friuli Venezia Giulia and Trentino-Alto Adige.
-Bombolini are the most popular in Tuscany though.
+Bombolini are a traditional Italian dessert, eaten in the regions of Tuscany, Veneto, Friuli Venezia Giulia, and Trentino-Alto Adige.
+Bombolini are the most popular in Tuscany, though.

 Bombolini doughnuts are typically served for breakfast along with espresso and cappuccino in bars.
 They are also sold on beaches in seaside towns.